 Another way of thinking about this is that when we get depressed or low we tend to neglect our appearance, we slouch and radiate low confidence.
-It’s not that looking dishevelled is making us miserable, it’s more that becoming unhappy tends to contribute to personal appearance neglect.
+It’s not that looking disheveled is making us miserable; it’s more that becoming unhappy tends to contribute to personal appearance neglect.

 But they also acknowledge that it’s still not known how much of the effects of attractiveness are down to those aspects of physical appearance we can do something about (like getting a haircut and applying make-up), or how much is down to secondary effects of being pretty, such as becoming more assertive and self-confident.